KxSystems/docs-v1/docs/about/thissite.md

 This site is the successor to the Mediawiki site – which for now can still be found at <http://code.kx.com/wiki>.
-The Reference section has been migrated from the wiki; the Cookbook will follow.
+The Reference section has been migrated from the wiki; the Cookbook is in progress.

 ## <i class="fa fa-github"></i> GitHub

-Truncated GitHub URLs omit `http://github.com/` and either begin with the contributor’s name or are children of http://github.com/KxSystems/code.archive.
+Truncated GitHub URLs omit the `http://github.com/` prefix.

 ## <i class="fa fa-keyboard-o"></i> Keyboard shortcuts for Search